PowerLoom/snapshotter-lite-multi-setup/README.md

 # Linux x86_64
 wget https://github.com/PowerLoom/snapshotter-lite-multi-setup/releases/latest/download/powerloom-snapshotter-cli-linux-amd64
 chmod +x powerloom-snapshotter-cli-linux-amd64
+# Move to PATH - you can use the full name or a shorter alias like 'snapshotter'
+sudo mv powerloom-snapshotter-cli-linux-amd64 /usr/local/bin/powerloom-snapshotter-cli
-sudo mv powerloom-snapshotter-cli-linux-amd64 /usr/local/bin/powerloom
+# Or for a shorter command: sudo mv powerloom-snapshotter-cli-linux-amd64 /usr/local/bin/snapshotter

 # Start the interactive shell (RECOMMENDED - no startup delays!)
-powerloom shell
+powerloom-snapshotter-cli shell

 # Now run commands instantly:
 powerloom-snapshotter> configure